 Students must first speak to the HCI/LI supervisor in order to set up testing.

 Fluency can be difficult to assess.
 Candidates will have three skills tested: reading, writing and speaking.
 The English and Spanish reading and writing tests take place in JCCC’s Testing Center.
 This is scheduled by the HCI/LI supervisor.
 These skills will be evaluated during interviews with the program facilitator and perhaps the HCI/LI instructors.
 Testing of all three skills is required prior to enrollment in courses.
 A third ACTFL OPIc test will be given as well.
 The top 10-12 students with the best combined reading, writing and speaking test scores will be admitted into the program during the month of December, for the Legal Interpreting program and in May for the health Care Interpreting program.
 These students will be permitted to enroll in program courses with LI or HCI prefixes.
 Those students will begin the HCI in the fall or LI program in the spring.

-All COMPASS and placement testing will take place in the Testing Center at no cost to the student.
+All ACCUPLACER and placement testing will take place in the Testing Center at no cost to the student.